blablacar/dgr/README.md

 |   |-- inherit-build-late
 |   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and used when building FROM this image
 |   |-- prestart-early
-|   |   `-- 10.prestart-early.sh       # Scripts to be run when starting ACI before confd templating
+|   |   `-- 10.prestart-early.sh       # Scripts to be run when starting ACI before templating
 |   `-- prestart-late
-|       `-- 10.prestart-late.sh        # Scripts to be run when starting ACI after confd templating
+|       `-- 10.prestart-late.sh        # Scripts to be run when starting ACI after templating
 `-- tests
     |-- dummy.bats                     # Bats tests for this ACI
     `-- wait.sh